Rhetticle/The-Big-One/README.md

 ![image0 (6)](https://github.com/TheZ0/The-Big-One/assets/142558812/33357cc0-8e7c-4cac-852c-9c4e36e9c266)

 3D printed 3-stage 1kJ bolt-action projectile accelerator.
-My most ambitious project thus far, one year start to finish, three interconnected PCBs and over 3kg of PLA filament.
+One year start to finish, three interconnected PCBs and over 3kg of PLA filament.

 ## Safety Notice
 Please do not attempt to build what is shown in this repository or similar unless you have experience working with high voltage (>50V) systems.
 The voltages used within this device are lethal.